 I regret that I didn’t see as much of Ferrara as I would have liked.

-I missed touring its Renaissance walls, one of its most distinctive features beyond the Castello Estense.
+I missed touring Ferrara’s 9km-long Renaissance walls.
+Beyond the Castello Estense and the Palazzo Diamante, these formerly defensive walls are one of the most distinctive features in the city.
 My hope is to one day return to Ferrara during warmer weather, rent a bike, and ride the circumference of the city walls.

 Despite all I missed in Ferrara, I feel like I saw a lot to inspire me to return.
 Hopefully next year I can come back when local soccer club SPAL is playing in the Serie A. Have you followed the team’s amazing rise in the Serie B?
 It’s a Cinderella story worthy of a dreamy little Renaissance town like Ferrara.